Pyomo/pyomo/pyomo/contrib/doe/documentation/docs/source/index.rst

 If you use Pyomo.DOE, please cite:

-Jialu Wang, Alexander Dowling (2022), Pyomo.DOE: An Open-Source Package for Model-Based Design of Experiments in Python. (under review)
+[Wang and Dowling, 2022] Jialu Wang, Alexander Dowling (2022), Pyomo.DOE: An Open-Source Package for Model-Based Design of Experiments in Python. (under review)

 Methodology Overview
 ---------------------